-This model gives an annual non-labour direct care cost indexation rate i_C of
+This model gives an annual non-labour direct care cost indexation rate $i_c$ of

 Note that this expression may not evaluate exactly as written due to rounding.
-Therefore, the annualised growth rate used for inflation in non-labour direct care costs is 1.58 per cent.

 This model gives an annual indexation rate of 1.58 per cent for growth in non-labour direct care costs, which will be used to index the non-labour direct care component of the aged care price.